Yandex Translate

-Yandex Translate (Яндекс Переводчик) is a web service provided by Yandex, intended for the translation of text or web pages into another language.
+Yandex Translate (Яндекс Переводчик) is a web service provided by Yandex, intended for the translation of web pages into another language.

 The service uses a self-learning statistical machine translation, developed by Yandex.
 The system constructs the dictionary of single-word translations based on the analysis of millions of translated texts.
 In order to translate the text, the computer first compares it to a database of words.
 The computer then compares the text to the base language models, trying to determine the meaning of an expression in the context of the text.

 In September 2017, Yandex.Translate switched to a hybrid approach incorporating both statistical machine translation and neural machine translation models.

 The translation page first appeared in 2009, utilizing PROMT, and was also built into Yandex Browser itself, to assist in translation for websites.

 Supported languages

 Immediately after the launch of the translator in beta mode in the spring of 2010, it was only available in three languages — English, Russian and Ukrainian, with a limit of 10,000 characters.

-Yandex.Translate has some languages that are missing from Google Translate, such as Russian national minority languages.
+Yandex.Translate has some languages that are missing from Google Translate, such as Russia's national minority languages.